 c.
 Walnuts (Juglans regia):

-Walnuts are rich in protein and omega-3 fatty acids.
+Walnuts are rich in plant-based protein and omega-3 fatty acids.
 It is recommended that these trees be planted in well-draining, healthy soil that receives plenty of sunlight.
-Because of their nutritional value, they take a while to grow, but they are a useful addition to any garden.
+Because of their nutritional value, they take a while to grow, but they are a useful addition to any garden focused on plant-based protein.

 Grains are a staple in many diets worldwide and can be grown in the UK to contribute to your plant-based protein intake.
 While some grains may require more space, others can be cultivated in smaller gardens or containers.
 Here are some grains to consider: